trywilco/wilcosdk/Quests Creation/Quest Configuration Files.md

 ![Screen Shot 2022-09-06 at 22.37.35.png](Quest%20Configuration%20Files/Screen_Shot_2022-09-06_at_22.37.35.png)

-### steps
+## Steps

 This is a mandatory folder containing a file for each step defined in `quest.yml` file.
-There are no rules regarding the files names.
+There are no rules regarding the file names.

 ```yaml
 id: Step id as specified in quest.yml file | mandatory